Poularde Demi-Glace

 Demi-Glace

 • After a total cooking time of about 16 hours, pass the reduced stock through a chinois.
-Continue to cook for another 3 hours, or until reduced to about 4 cups (1 liter).
-The extended cooking time concentrates the flavors.
-That's the secret!
+Continue to cook on low for another 3 hours, or until reduced to about 4 cups (1 liter) or further.
+Now, you've got a flavor bomb you can use to elevate a wide range of dishes and sauces.

-• Transfer the reduced dark stock to a saucepan.
-If desired, reduce it further to a glace.
-At this point, the demi-glace can be kept refrigerated for up to a week or frozen for several months.
+• Cool demi-glace in a ice bath.
+At this point, the demi-glace can be kept refrigerated for up to a week or frozen into desired portions for up to a year.

 Nutrition